Andrew20371160/Projects/Digital Logic Designer/Updates.md

-8/31/2024 fixed a major bug where gates initialized with zero number of pins would take a garbage value as input size
+8/31/2024 fixed a major bug where gates initialized with zero number of pins would take a garbage value as input size also fixed some issues regarding evaluating input of certain gates

 8/12/2024 small update:
 added some input validation so that the system doesn't crash due to minor reasons.